Types of Vinyl Flooring Explained

 .
 Glue-down options are water-resistant, making them perfect for areas where spills and messes can be quickly wiped up like mudrooms, laundry rooms, and bedrooms.
 For added visual interest, certain LVP can also be installed in unique patterns like herringbone, parque, and chevron.

 Luxury vinyl tile (LVT) is constructed very similarly to LVP, but it is engineered to mimic stone, porcelain, or ceramic tile.
 Like LVP, LVT also has a thick vinyl layer that makes it more durable and rigid than sheet vinyl with a design layer that has natural stone designs and textures to provide incredibly realistic visuals.
 LVT also comes in floating or glue-down installation options.
 A huge advantage of LVT over traditional tile is the ease of installation.
 LVT is much less labor-intensive and requires zero grout work which helps cut down on installation costs.
 LVT can also be laid on top of existing flooring, so there is no need to rip out your old flooring beforehand.

 LVT is extremely durable and waterproof, making it perfect for bathrooms, basements, kitchens, and more!
 It is also great for families with children and pets because you don’t have to worry about spills and everyday messes, simply wipe up and go.
 Caring for and maintaining luxury vinyl tile couldn’t be easier.
 Regular use of a floor cleaner designed for vinyl flooring ensures the LVT is spotless and lasts longer.
 This care routine is much less time-consuming than cleaning grout lines and presents a much lower slip hazard than traditional stone and tile flooring.
-If you are not sure what style will coordinate best with your home’s design scheme, order your 3 favorite styles and get the samples shipped to you for free, so you can see the options in person!
+If you are not sure what style will coordinate best with your home’s design scheme, order samples of your favorite styles so you can see the options in person!

 What is sheet vinyl?